Best espresso machines for home 2024 – tested by a barista (and self-confessed coffee snob)

 The best espresso machines offer specialty coffee from the comfort of your own home.
 These elite machines, once reserved for baristas and coffee connoisseurs, are becoming increasingly simple and user-friendly.
 It's an exciting time for latte lovers and cappuccino connoisseurs.

 For every espresso machine we test, our team of experts evaluates whether the model is built to last, made to be admired, and easy to use.
-The results of our tests are this list, covering the big, the bold, the basic, and the beautiful espresso machines.
-If you want to complete your coffee station set-up, it's worth investing in some of the best espresso cups too.
+My top pick of the year is The Barista Pro Machine by Breville.
+I've compiled the rest into this list, covering the big, the bold, the basic, and the most beautiful espresso machines.
+Plus, if you want to complete your coffee station set-up, it's worth investing in some of the best espresso cups, too.

 The quick list